A matter of faith: Democrats embrace religion in campaign | New Country 923

 Regardless of Democrats’ changing tactics, Trump and Republicans are all but certain to maintain their grip on one of the most influential religious voting blocs, white evangelicals; 8 in 10 who self-identified with that group voted Republican in the 2018 midterm elections, according to AP’s VoteCast survey.
 Though Trump rarely discusses his own religious identity and isn’t seen as particularly devout, he’s won the loyalty of many evangelicals through his administration’s successful push for conservative judicial nominees and focus on anti-abortion policies.

 Democrats have more appeal, and opportunity, with other religious voters.
-VoteCast showed Democrats captured half of self-described Catholics and 42 percent of Protestants in last year’s midterms.
+VoteCast showed Democrats captured half of self-described Catholics and 42% of Protestants in last year’s midterms.

 Democrats have long had to walk a tightrope with religious voters, given that their support for abortion and LGBTQ rights is at odds with leaders of several prominent denominations.